NastyaStrashnova/cellkey/README.md

 # cellkey
 Method applies noise to statistical tables.

-Python solution for the cellkey method, inspired by the 'cellkey' R package.<br>
+Python solution for the Cell Key method, inspired by the 'cellkey' R package.<br>
 The solution also utilizes the 'ptable' library, which is written in R.

 ## Usage